 by: Jackie Ramirez

 Hi!
-My name is Jackie and I blog over at Hudson Valley Exposed.
+My name is Jackie and I blog over at Hudson Valley Explored.
 If you have yet to visit my blog, let me tell you a little about myself and my blog.
 I write all about things to do in the Hudson Valley Region in New York State.

 The Hudson Valley is full of culture, art and history.
 But, most people only think on NY as New York City and I am here to show you that New York City is just the tip of the iceberg.